No matter your needs, these are the best Macs on the market today

 How to pick the best Mac for you

-We've selected the MacBook Air (M1, 2020) as the best Mac of the year.
-It's the one packed with the features most users need yet omits the ones they do not.
+We've selected the MacBook Air (M1, 2020) as the overall best Mac of the year.
+It's packed with the features most users need yet omits the ones they do not.
 Better still, it's priced right and is easy to carry across the room or back and forth on campus.
-However, the MacBook Air (M1, 2020) isn't the most powerful Mac around, nor does it offer the broadest customization options.
+However, the MacBook Air (M1, 2020) isn't the most powerful Mac, nor does it offer the broadest customization options.

 1. Price

 There's no denying Macs are among the most expensive computers on the market.
-This fact has been in Apple's DNA since the first Macintosh was introduced to the world in 1984.
-And yet, in 2021, the price breakdown is extensive, with the cheapest option available for less than $700 and the most expensive for more than $10,000, depending on the extras.
+But, of course, this has been in Apple's DNA since the first Macintosh was introduced in 1984.
+And yet, the range in price points is extensive, with the cheapest option available for less than $700 and the most expensive for more than $10,000, depending on the extras.
 Luckily, the wide price range extends to both the MacBook and Mac desktop lineup.

 2. Apple silicon or Intel?

-Buying a new Mac at the beginning of 2021 can be confusing because Cupertino decided to switch from Intel to Apple silicon over the coming years.
-We at iMore are forward thinkers, and that's why we're recommending Apple silicon-based options when available.
-Though Apple has promised to support Intel-based models for years to come (and they will), we know Intel isn't in the company's future, and this is a point no one can deny.
+In mid-2020, Apple announced plans to move away from Intel-based processors and produce Macs with its own silicon.
+As of March 2022, only two active Mac models offer Intel (Mac Pro, Intel-only Mac mini), and neither comes recommended.
+We at iMore are forward thinkers, and that's why we're only recommending Apple silicon-based options moving forward.
+Though Apple has promised to support Intel-based models for years to come (and it will), we know Intel isn't in the company's future, and this is a point no one can deny.

-Our decision to embrace Apple silicon over Intel is the reason, for example, we're recommending the M1-based 13-inch MacBook Pro over the 13-inch and 16-inch Intel-version.
-Arguably the latter is better than the M1 version.
-And yet, it's not as future-proof.
-Besides, it will almost certainly get replaced by an Apple silicon version before the end of the year.

-Over at iMac, the 27-inch version is newer than the 21.5-inch model, which is the central reason for our recommendation.
-Both size models are Intel-based, so that's not a factor here.
-It's the same for the Mac Pro, which is also Intel-only for now, although that will change in time.

 When changes get made to the Mac lineup, circle back to this post to see our updated recommendations.
 In the meantime, happy shopping.